 Use a negative tissue control fixed, processed, and embedded in a manner identical to the patient sample(s) with each staining run to verify the specificity of the IHC primary antibody for demonstration of the target antigen, and to provide an indication of specific background staining (false positive staining).
 Also, the variety of different cell types present in most tissue sections can be used by the laboratorian as internal negative control sites to verify the IHC's performance specifications.
-The types and sources of specimens that may be used for negative tissue controls are listed in the Performance Characteristics section.
+The types and sources of specimens that may be used for negative tissue controls are listed within the respective primary antibody data sheet Performance Characteristics section.